CBaier33/banter-lang/README.md

 The reader may well say, "Just use Python, bro?"

-Well, bro, there a number of reasons why a students learning experience could be tainted by a language like Python.
+Well, bro, there a number of reasons why a student's learning experience could be tainted by a language like Python.
 The primary reason is that Python is a "hodgepodge of a language" and tries to be too many things at once.
-Students often will miss the entire point of an assignment designed to help them think algorithmically, focusing instead on some shiny and obscure "syntactic sugar", of which Python is chalked full.
+Students often will miss the entire point of an assignment designed to help them think algorithmically, focusing instead on some shiny and obscure "syntactic sugar", of which Python is chock-full.
 For instance, Sudo limits arithmetic operations to those between the same type, avoiding weird expressions like `"Hello" * 100` (This excludes of course floats and ints).

 Sudo removes this dangerous pitfall by providing a language stripped of any juicy language features, leaving a simple set of instructions to help new students formulate their ideas in to mechanical procedures.